eleev/grid-compositional-layout/README.md

 }
 ```

-the `items` parameter described the total number of views to be rendered by the view and `columns` is a input argument of type `[GridItem]`.
+the `items` parameter describes the total number of views to be rendered by the view and `columns` is an input argument of type `[GridItem]`.
 It specifies how an item should be treated by the layout system.
 For example, if you specify the following:

 ```swift
 let columns = [GridItem](repeating: GridItem(.flexible(), spacing: interItemSpacing), count: 2),
               [GridItem](repeating: GridItem(.flexible(), spacing: interItemSpacing), count: 6),
               [GridItem](repeating: GridItem(.flexible(), spacing: interItemSpacing), count: 4)
 ```
-And then passing it as an input parameter to `GridCompositionalView` instance, you will get a grid, where the first `row` contains, evenly positioned `two` views, the second row contains evenly positioned `six` elements and the `third` row contains `four` elements.
+And then pass it as an input parameter to `GridCompositionalView` instance, you will get a grid, where the first `row` contains, evenly positioned `two` elements, the second row contains evenly positioned `six` elements and the `third` row contains `four` elements.
 Then, if there is a `fifth` row, it will use the first grid item description e.g. evenly positioned `two` columns of items.

-By combining and experimenting with differnet grid item configurations, you can dramatically customize the layout of the supplied views.
+By combining and experimenting with differnet grid item configurations, you can customize the layout of the supplied views.

 # ⚠️ Warning
 The assets used in this project were taken from the `Web`.
 Do not use them for commertial purposes and proprietary projects.
 They are used just for demostration only.